2014 Kiss of Love protest

 The Kiss of Love protest was a non-violent protest against moral policing.
-It started in Kerala, India, and later spread to other parts of the country.

-The movement began when a Facebook page called Kiss of Love called forth the youth across Kerala to participate in a protest against moral policing on November 2, 2014, at Marine Drive, Kochi.
-The Facebook page garnered more than 154,404 followers.
+The movement began in response to an incident of vandalism of a cafe in Kozhikode by an ultra-conservative and right-wing vigilante group over reports of public display of affection in the cafe.
+The protest, organized through a Facebook page, called forth youth across Kerala to participate in the protest on 2 November 2014, at Marine Drive, Kochi by kissing in public.
 After the initial protest in Kochi, similar protests were organized in other major cities of the country.

-The movement later received opposition from various religious and political groups, including the Bharatiya Janata Yuva Morcha, SDPI, Vishva Hindu Parishad, Shiv Sena, Bajrang Dal, and Hindu Sena.
-In a series of judgments, both the Supreme Court of India and the Delhi High Court ruled that kissing in public is not an obscene act and that no criminal proceedings can be initiated for kissing in public.

 Background

 In the 2000s and early 2010s, there were a series of high-profile incidents of violence against individuals for perceived obscene conduct.
 Attacks were carried out by both police and vigilante actors.